GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 spectrum of immersive experiences.

 One thing I didn't cover is how to draw to the screen, though I've shown it below.
-That's done layer objects such as the `XRWebGLLayer` interface and a means of drawing graphics such as the WebGL APIs or the Three.js framework.
+That's done through layer objects such as the `XRWebGLLayer` interface and a means of drawing graphics such as the WebGL APIs or the Three.js framework.
 It's such a lengthy subject it will be covered in a later article.